 Darryl Sittler holds the NHL record for most points in a single game.
-He scored five goals and he had five assists on the 6th of February, 1976.
+He scored five goals and he had five assists on February 6, 1976.
 With his great performance he helped Toronto Maple Leafs defeat the Boston Bruins.

 Paul Coffey of the Edmonton Oilers set an NHL record for defensemen with 37 points in the 1985 playoffs.